jpdias/jpdias.github.io/_posts/2021-06-30-intro-to-ad-challenge.md

 The resolution of this challenges would not be possible without the help of [@darkcookie](https://twitter.com/Pedro_SEC_R), kudos!
 Also, a thank you note to [@Moreira] for providing me some of the screenshots used in this writeup.

-Lastly, thanks [@ArmySick] for setting up the challenge!
+Lastly, thanks [@ArmyS1ck]( https://twitter.com/ArmyS1ck) for setting up the challenge!